Freston, Suffolk

 Freston is a small village and civil parish in the Babergh district, in the county of Suffolk, England, located on the Shotley Peninsula, 4 miles south-east of Ipswich.
-In 2001 the parish had a population of 122, reducing slightly to 120 at the 2011 Census.
+In 2001, the parish had a population of 122, reducing slightly to 120 at the 2011 Census.

 History

 Bubonic plague

-Freston is notable as the location of the last outbreak of bubonic plague in England in 1910.
+Freston is notable as the location of the last outbreak of bubonic plague in England, in 1910.
 The centre of the outbreak was Latimer Cottages, where it is thought plague-bearing rats may have come ashore with smuggled goods.
 However, the diagnosis of plague has been disputed.

+A Neolithic causewayed enclosure lies just south of the village.